LilButter/Mezeporta-Wrapper/README.md

 ## Server Setup

 > [!IMPORTANT]
-> Make sure you are on [Erupe](https://github.com/Mezeporta/Erupe/releases) 9.3.0 or above (9.3b is not supported) Legacy 9.2.1 and 9.2 are supported.
+> Make sure you are on [Erupe](https://github.com/Mezeporta/Erupe/releases) 9.3.0 or above.
+Legacy 9.3b, 9.2.1, and 9.2 are supported.

 Download the [Wrapper](https://github.com/LilButter/Mezeporta-Wrapper/releases) and place its contents in your Erupe server root beside `erupe-ce.exe`/`erupe-ce` and `config.json`.